 b) find the best trading opportunities in the market

-For an interesting video on finding opportunities in the market, check out this video Chris Capre predicts where EURUSD will end the year.
-This was during an ad hoc interview with fxstreet.
+There was a video on FXStreet where Chris Capre predicted where EURUSD will end the year.
+This was during an ad hoc interview with FXStreet.
 Keep in mind, this was October that year, and I had not only called the top within 70pips, but also called a 900+pip drop while predicting the small range it would end the year at.
 How did I do this?
 Through pattern recognition of the price action and a developed memory to spot the pattern.